Calisthenics Chest Exercises: Path to Ultimate Strength and Power

 Fundamental Exercises

-Push-ups are a cornerstone of calisthenics chest exercises that primarily target the chest, triceps and shoulders.
+Push-ups are a cornerstone of calisthenics workouts that primarily target the chest, triceps and shoulders.
 Here’s how to perfect your form:

 • Hand Placement: Position your hands slightly wider than shoulder-width apart to maximize chest engagement in calisthenics workout.